 See a complete list of all certificates earned by organizations enrolled in STEPS.

 Ready to submit for a progress certificate?

 If your organization is already enrolled in STEPS and you need access to the online community to submit for your progress certificates, please check your STEPS welcome letter for instructions or email firstname.lastname@example.org.

 In 2009, after four years of grassroots research and testing and the efforts of over 130 volunteers, AASLH created the Standards and Excellence Program for History Organizations with IMLS funding to fill a specific need within the field of state and local history.
 STEPS was designed to be an important part of helping history organizations, not matter how small, move along the Continuum of Excellence.

 After ten years of helping more than 1,100 institutions move forward through self-assessment, AASLH relaunched STEPS with an updated workbook and online STEPS Community.

 Read more on the history of STEPS and updates to the program in a blog post by AASLH President and CEO, John Dichtl.

-Important Note for Current STEPS Participants: With the release of the updated workbook, you may continue to earn Bronze, Silver, and Gold certificates based on the previous version of the workbook through June 2022.
-If, however, you would like to begin using the new workbook version, you have access to the workbook section pdfs via the new online STEPS Community.
-Additionally, if your organization would like to purchase a replacement hard copy of the updated STEPS workbook, AASLH is offering the special price of $32 institutional members/$45 non-members.
+Important Note for Current STEPS Participants: If your organization would like to purchase a replacement hard copy of the updated STEPS workbook, AASLH is offering the special price of $32 to Institutional Members.
 Please visit the new STEPS Community for a discount code.
 Note the special price is only available to organizations currently enrolled in STEPS and applies to one replacement workbook.
 If you would like to purchase more than one workbook, please reach out to email@example.com for bulk pricing.